sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ![John Doe](doc/images/john.jpg =200x)
 ```

-The README.md file appears now in yellow font: it has been modified.
+The README.md file appears now in a yellow font: it has been modified.

 ## Task 1.3 Stage and Commit Changes